-How Children Benefit From Role Play
+Children Benefit Role Play

 Wednesday, November 23rd, 2011 at 4:32 am

 At some time or other, you may have worn your mother’s favourite apron while pretending to have a party with your miniature tea sets on a tiny table, serving make-believe tea and scones to your favourite doll.
 Or you may have been in command of your action figures, leading them to the battlefield in the center of your living room.
+Children benifit role so do it often

-Promoting Pretend Play As children warm up to the idea of role playing, who ever’s babysitting would usually be assigned a role.
+Children benifit role play by pretend Play As children warm up to the idea of role playing, who ever’s babysitting would usually be assigned a role.
 It may seem ridiculous for a grown up like you to assist in a play kitchen or act as the customer in a lemonade stand the size of your arm.

 If you see your little girl constantly dressing up her doll, ask her where her dolly is off to and maybe it’s better for little dolly to have something to eat in the play kitchen before taking off.